gsuryashis/ECO6800_FINAL-PROJECT_CREDIT-RISK-ANALYSIS/README.md

 The proposed design also provides a strong applied example of how data preprocessing, careful target definition, leakage control, and model validation matter in real-world predictive analytics.

-## Notes for Review

-This repository documents the proposed modeling framework and project design.
-It is not meant to foreground final empirical results at this stage; instead, it explains the research objective, data source, modeling logic, and intended workflow so that the project can be reviewed as a coherent proposal.

 ## Results
 - Model AUC: 0.7742